 Argentina is demanding talks on its claim to sovereignty over the territory, which it calls Las Malvinas.

-But the UK has reaffirmed that the Falklands will remain British for as long as its inhabitants want.'English out'
+But the UK has reaffirmed that the Falklands will remain British for as long as its inhabitants want.

 The protest in Buenos Aires was organised by the Socialist Workers' Movement (MST).

 Activists carried banners reading "Government break off relations now," and "English out of the Malvinas".